COSC-499-W2023/year-long-project-team-21/docs/weekly logs/team log/Team_Report_22.md

 ## Overview

 This week we focused on fixing bugs from the peer review.
-Mainly focused on front-end bug fixes.
+Mainly focused on Front-end bug fixes.

 ## Quick reminder for usernames